openbmc/webui-vue/src/env/env.md

 >[Bootstrap theming](https://getbootstrap.com/docs/4.5/getting-started/theming/) allows for easy visual customizations.

+1. If making customizations to the default styles, add `CUSTOM_STYLES=true` key value pair to the new .env file.
-1. Create a `_<ENV_NAME>.scss` partial in `src/env/assets/styles`
+2. Create a `_<ENV_NAME>.scss` partial in `src/env/assets/styles`
     >The filename needs to match the `VUE_APP_ENV_NAME` value defined in the .env file.
 The webpack sass loader will attempt to import a file with this name.
-2. Add style customizations.
+3. Add style customizations.
 Refer to [bootstrap documentation](https://getbootstrap.com/docs/4.5/getting-started/theming/) for details about [color overrides](https://getbootstrap.com/docs/4.5/getting-started/theming/#variable-defaults) and [other customizable options](https://getbootstrap.com/docs/4.5/getting-started/theming/#sass-options).

 Example for adding custom colors